-On October 15, 2015, the Corporation closed a pooled private offering of \$5.0 million of subordinated debt, net of offering costs of \$86,000.
-Unamortized offering costs were \$85,000 at December 31, 2015.
+On October 15, 2015, the Corporation closed a pooled private offering of \$5 million of subordinated debt, net of offering costs of \$86,000.
+Unamortized offering costs were \$76,000 and \$85,000 at December 31, 2016 and 2015, respectively.
 The Company may redeem the subordinated debentures, in whole or in part, in a principal amount with integral multiples of \$100,000, on or after October 1, 2020 at 100% of the principal amount, plus accrued and unpaid interest.
 The subordinated debentures mature on October 1, 2025.
 The subordinated debentures are also redeemable in whole or in part from time to time, upon the occurrence of specific events defined within the Subordinated Loan Agreement.